Socialism in Turkey: Bloody May Day (1977)

-PKK, 1980 Coup and Democratic Confederation
+PKK, 1980 coup and democratic confederalism

-In 12th of September 1980, a military coup was done by the Turkish Army headed by Kenan Evren.
-Economic problems, the rightist-leftist conflicts and the growing idea of Kurdish nationalism were shown as reasons for it.
+On 12 September 1980, a military coup was carried out by the Turkish Army, led by Kenan Evren.
+Economic problems, rightist-leftist conflicts, and the growing prominence of Kurdish nationalism were cited as reasons for the coup.
 After the coup, 650,000 people were arrested.
-50 people were going to be executed, many for political reasons.
-A famous example is a socialist named Erdal Eren who was charged with murder and was executed while he was 17 years old.
-It's been claimed that some Kurdish socialists were tortured in prisons.
+Fifty people were sentenced to be executed, many for political reasons.
+A notable example is Erdal Eren, a socialist who was charged with murder and executed at the age of 17.
+It has been claimed that some Kurdish socialists were tortured in prisons.